 Further activities involve the development and writing of software code, from small scripts to large custom data processing or analysis routines (typically in python).
-Analysts are also involved in preparing observing proposals and in preparing reports documenting calibration results as well as in presenting those results at science and calibration meetings.
+Analysts are also involved in preparing observing proposals and writing reports documenting calibration results, and may present those results in team meetings or at conferences.
 Occasionally analysts take responsibility for observing runs at ground-based telescopes.